-Coca-Cola was first introduced on May 8, 1886 by a pharmacist named Dr. John S. Pemberton.
+Coca-Cola was first introduced on May 8, 1886, by a pharmacist named Dr. John S. Pemberton.
 The recipe for Coca-Cola removed the alcohol present in Pemberton’s previous drink recipe for Pemberton’s French Wine Coca, as prohibition legislation had been passed in Atlanta, Georgia.
-The original recipe was initially sold as a patent medicine in soda fountain stores with the claim that it would be a remedy for ailments including heartburn, nausea, and headaches.
-Dr. Pemberton’s bookkeeper, Frank M. Robinson, is credited with designing the trademarked logo and with naming the beverage “Coca-Cola”.
+The original recipe was initially sold as a patent medicine in soda fountain stores, claiming it would be a remedy for ailments including heartburn, nausea, and headaches.
+Dr. Pemberton’s bookkeeper, Frank M. Robinson, is credited with designing the trademarked logo and naming the beverage “Coca-Cola”.

 As the beverage continued to gain popularity in bottle form, counterfeit Coca-Cola beverages began being produced by copy-cats.
 This led to The Coca-Cola Company advertising its product as genuine and running campaigns to urge the public to “demand the genuine”.
 In 1916, the first contour-shaped bottles began being manufactured.
 This signature bottle design allowed The Coca-Cola Company to distinguish its product from the imitations.

 In 1919, The Coca-Cola Company was sold to a group of investors led by a man named Ernest Woodruff.
 In 1923, his son Robert W. Woodruff was elected President of the company.
 Woodruff expanded the company and brought Coca-Cola to the rest of the world.
 Coca-Cola began distributing bottles as “Six-packs”, encouraging customers to purchase the beverage for their home.
-In 1928, Coca-Cola was introduced as a sponsor for the Olympics Games, giving the company even more international exposure and starting a tradition that continues to this day.
+In 1928, Coca-Cola was introduced as a sponsor for the Olympic Games, giving the company even more international exposure and starting a tradition that continues today.

 In 1941, the U.S. entered World War II, and the demand for Coca-Cola from U.S. soldiers serving overseas increased tremendously.
 Under Woodruff’s leadership, The Coca-Cola Company began building bottling plants overseas to meet demand.
 From the mid 1940s until 1960, the number of countries with bottling plants almost doubled, laying the foundation for Coca-Cola to do business abroad.